KyleSanchezVanderbilt/SignLanguageInterpreter/app/src/main/java/com/example/signlanguageinterpreter/README.md

 ```
 ### 4. Facade Pattern

-**Purpose**: To simplify interactions with the complex subsystems like TensorFlow and OpenCV.
+**Purpose**: To simplify interactions with the complex subsystems like TensorFlow

 **Reason for Choice**: The Facade pattern provides a simplified interface to a complex subsystem.
 This makes it easier for clients to interact with the system without needing to understand its